dynamodb-toolbox/dynamodb-toolbox/docs/docs/2-tables/1-usage/index.md

 :::caution

-☝️ This property **cannot be updated** once your Table has its first items (at least not without a data migration first), so choose wisely!
+☝️ This property **cannot be updated** once your Table has its first item (at least not without a data migration first), so choose wisely!

 :::